daveRendon/DevCamp/HOL/dotnet/06-appinsights/README.md

         appInsights.trackPageView();
     </script>
     ```
-1. Redeploy the application and load several pages to generate more sample telementry.
+1. Redeploy the application and load several pages to generate more sample telemetry.
 The Azure Portal should now light up data for **Page View Load Time**

     ![image](./media/image-009.png)

-Our application is now providing the Application Insights service telementry data from both the server and client.
+Our application is now providing the Application Insights service telemetry data from both the server and client.

 ----
 ### Exercise 3: Monitor custom events